-Set up the ASK CLI to Use the Alexa Conversations Description Language
+Set up the ASK CLI to Use Alexa Conversations Description Language

 ask.
 For ACDL, always use

-Before you install and configure the ASK CLI, you must meet the following prerequisites.
+Before you install and configure the ASK CLI, you must meet the following requirements.

-- The latest version of Node.js (version 17.4 or higher)
+- Update to the latest release of Node.js (version 18.12 or later).

-- Java development environment (version 1.8 or higher)
+- Update your Java development environment to the latest stable release (version 17 or later).

 npm uninstall -g ask-cli